 By Paul Tocatlian.

 Vietnam is said to be the country of motorbikes.
-With over 38 million registered motorbikes, it’s the world’s fourth largest motorbike market after China, India, and Indonesia.
+With over 38 million registered motorbikes, it’s the world’s fourth-largest motorbike market after China, India, and Indonesia.
 Mopeds, scooters, electric bikes, motorcycles… you name it.
 If it has two wheels, you’re likely to find it on the streets in Vietnam.
+Feels the exhilaration of riding through the streets of Saigon on a motorbike.

 Two-wheeled vehicles are the primary mode of transportation throughout the country and a part of daily life.
 In both Ha Noi and Saigon, motorbikes account for over two-thirds of vehicular trips.
 They’re convenient, suitable for the income of most people at around $1,200 per unit, and relatively easy to maintain.